carpentries/glosario/README.md

 # glosario

 In order to make lessons easier to find and remix, we propose a simple standard for indicating the terms learners must know before starting and the terms that the lesson defines.
-Rather than embedding definitions in lessons, authors will link to a shared glossary that can be browsed online or loaded interactively in R and Python sessions, where it can be used like any other online help.
+Rather than embedding definitions in lessons, authors will link to a shared glossary that can be browsed online or used interactively in R and Python sessions.

 ## Lessons